pusher/docs/docs/beams/reference/publish-api.md

 Array of interests to send the push notification to, ranging from 1 to 100 per publish request.

+> Where multiple interests are provided, the notification will be delivered to devices subscribed to any of the interests.
+Beams will also only deliver one notification to any devices that may be subscribed to multiple interests in the publish request.

 {% endparameter %}
 {% parameter 'webhookUrl', 'String', false %}